bjohnson7/ui-internship-training-docs/src/pages/setup/setting-up-git.md

 	- IntelliJ
 	- Eclipse
 	- and many more...

 	![installing git](/images/install-git.jpg)

 	Git Bash and Command Prompt have essentially the same functionality except Git Bash is Linux based and was designed to be used with Git.
 It is up to you to use whichever terminal you prefer; some use the command prompt and some use Git Bash.

-	If you are on Windows, it is recommended that you select "Checkout as-is, commit Unix-style endings."
-Windows adds an extra character to the end of each line in text files, and Liferay will only accept files with Unix-style line endings.
+	If you are on Windows, it is recommended that you select "**Checkout as-is, commit Unix-style endings.**" Windows adds an extra character to the end of each line in text files, and Liferay will only accept files with Unix-style line endings.
 Sublime Text should be able to read files with Unix-style endings if you are on a Windows computer.

 	![configure line endings](/images/change-line-endings.png)